Mission Man Indicted for Larceny

-United States Attorney Brendan V. Johnson announced that a Mission, South Dakota man has been indicted by a federal grand jury for Larceny.
+SIOUX FALLS - United States Attorney Alison J. Ramsdell announced that a Mission, South Dakota, man has been indicted by a federal grand jury for Larceny.

-The charge is merely an accusation and LaPointe is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Gallegos is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Marie H. Ruettgers is prosecuting the case.
+The investigation is being conducted by the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk Albertson is prosecuting the case.

-LaPointe was released on bond pending trial.
+Gallegos was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.